Chalarangelo/30-seconds-of-code/snippets/sortedIndex.md

 ### sortedIndex

-Returns the lowest index at which value should be inserted into array in order to maintain its sort order
+Returns the lowest index at which value should be inserted into array in order to maintain its sort order.

+Check if the array is sorted in descending order (loosely).
+Use `Array.findIndex()` to find the appropriate index where the element should be inserted.

 ```js
 const sortedIndex = (arr, n) => {